The Mouse and the Mask: Reception

-The Mouse and the Mask was well received by critics, scoring 81 out of 100 on the review aggregator Metacritic, indicating "universal acclaim".
+The Mouse and the Mask was met with overwhelming favourable reviews from critics, scoring 81 out of 100 on the review aggregator Metacritic, indicating "universal acclaim".
 Spin ranked it 25 on their "40 Best Albums Of 2005", and said that "together, these two dudes are more animated than the cartoon characters who pop up on this disc.".
 Entertainment Weekly gave it an A−, calling it a "hip-hop tour-de-farce".
 Magnet said "wading deep into hip hop's rich history, they deliver a record that conjures the classics without sounding willfully retro".
 The Wire called it "[a] frenetic comedy both above and of a kind with its fratboy origins, admirably absurdist in some respects and coolly demented in others" and Vibe similarly said "[a] headphone-friendly soundtrack...[of] deliciously demented narratives."
 Mojo gave it 3 out of 5 stars, noting "the stoned, late-night hilarity is grounded by some deft soundtrack-funk production from Dangermouse..."